wellatleastitried/Hunting_Queries/threat_intelligence/misp_device_process_hash.md

 ## Description
 This query searches binaries that have been executed and compares them to file hashes pulled from MISP threat intelligence.

-## Risk
-Malicious binaries running on a system could lead to various impact, but it is important to be aware of in any case.

 ## Sentinel
 ```kql
 let daysago = now(-7d)